 - Bus Drivers are trained on SAFED (Safe and Fuel Efficient Driving)

-- First Aid kits area available on all buses and within accomodations
+- First Aid kits area available on all buses

 - First Aid trained staff members based at the Head Office